sam-fredrickson/keymerge/docs/guide.md

 #### DuplicatePrimaryKeyError

-Returned when duplicate primary keys are found in `ObjectListUnique` mode:
+Returned when duplicate primary keys are found in `DupeUnique` mode:

 ```go
 import (